nagibyro/til/neovim/lsp-config-settings.md

 has not implemented the **workspace/didChangeConfiguration** [event](https://github.com/pappasam/jedi-language-server/blob/dff0f122f06e8ce3b5ade55f039dec951057edbd/jedi_language_server/server.py#L629).
 Jedi accepts the event but it does nothing with it (not even a log message).
 Whereas pyright does implement the [event](https://github.com/microsoft/pyright/blob/cfb1de0cc4117095752d0c0c9ba1193402f971a6/packages/pyright-internal/src/languageServerBase.ts#L794)
-This can be confusing, It shows understanding who lsp client interacts with the underlying server as well at the capabilities of the lsp servers you are using.
+This can be confusing, It shows that understanding how lsp clients (like neovim) interact with the underlying server and what the capabilities of the lsp servers you are using can be important.

 A quick side note.
 If you are not using the lspconfig plugin and are trying to use the lsp client direcly from the neovim api the `settings` value is used